 Out of a spirit of partnership and transparency, we want our customers to be aware of our use of Microsoft Azure in association with Cross-Device Analytics.
 Adobe uses Azure to store device graph data and to perform cross-device stitching.
 As such, Adobe Analytics data is passed back-and-forth between Adobe’s data processing center and Adobe’s provisioned instances of Microsoft Azure.

-- Cross-Device Analytics is enabled on a per-report-suite basis.
-Adobe recommends a report suite that contains cross-device data, meaning data from multiple device types (web, app, etc).
+Your organization chooses which report suites to enable CDA.
+Adobe recommends report suites that contains cross-device data, meaning data from multiple device/browser/app types.
 Some organizations refer to this concept as a “global” report suite, although CDA does not strictly have to be global from a geographic perspective.

 Cross-Device Analytics is a groundbreaking and robust feature, but has limitations in how it can be used.
 Field-based stitching and Device graph methods also have their own specific limitations.

-- Adobe Analytics report suites cannot map to more than one IMS org.
-Since CDA stitches devices within a given report suite, CDA cannot be used to stitch data across multiple IMS orgs.
+Adobe Analytics report suites cannot map to more than one organization ID.
+Since CDA stitches devices within a given report suite, CDA cannot be used to stitch data across multiple organization IDs.

-- Private Graph leverages the same ID syncs as those used by the Customer Attributes capability found within Experience Cloud and Adobe Analytics.
+Private Graph leverages the same ID syncs as those used by the Customer Attributes capability found within Experience Cloud and Adobe Analytics.
 However, CDA virtual report suites (whether based on private graph or field-based stitching) are not compatible with the rest of the Customer Attributes functionality.
-That is, Customer Attributes-based dimensions are not available for use within CDA virtual report suites.
+In other words, Customer Attributes-based dimensions are not available for use with CDA virtual report suites.